How To Refinance A Second Mortgage

 Step 3: Find Out If You Qualify

-Finally, it’s crucial to get your paperwork organized.
-Your lender will need to see your current mortgage, especially if your second mortgage is through a different company than the one you are working with.
-It would help if you also planned to have the paperwork from your first mortgage.
+Finally, it’s crucial to get your paperwork/information organized.
+Your lender will need to see your current mortgage, especially if your second mortgage is through a different company than the one you are refinancing with.
+If possible, it would also be helpful to have the documents available from your first mortgage.

-If you are hoping to get a lower interest rate, you may want to keep an eye on your credit history and have any documentation of any hard inquiries.
-You should also have documents outlining other loans you have, including student loans, auto loans, and more.
+If you are hoping to get a lower interest rate, you may want to keep an eye on your credit history and have documentation of any hard inquiries.
+Having documents that outline your other loans such as student or auto loans are beneficial too

 There are several reasons to refinance a second mortgage.
-Someone might want to get favorable interest rates, lower their monthly mortgage payments, or switch mortgage companies.
+You might want to get favorable interest rates, lower your monthly total mortgage payment or switch mortgage companies.
 Refinancing a second mortgage can help you save money on your mortgage over time, but you should crunch the numbers to ensure that the fees associated with a refinance do not outweigh the benefits.

 Refinancing a second mortgage is much like refinancing a first mortgage.
-You will need to do your research on different mortgagors, find out if you qualify, then do the work to gather the necessary documents to complete your mortgage process.
+You will need to do your research on different mortgagors, find out if you qualify, and then gather the necessary documents to complete your mortgage process.
 Of course, you should also improve your credit score and overall financial standing to increase your chances of getting approved at a favorable rate.